jglev/medieval-mappamundi/README.md

 ## Current maintainers

-This dataset and respository is currently maintained by Heather G. Wacha <wacha2@wisc.edu> and Jacob G. Levernier <jlevern@upenn.edu>.
+This dataset and repository is currently maintained by Heather G. Wacha <wacha2@wisc.edu> and Jacob G. Levernier <jlevern@upenn.edu>.

 ## Contributors